Eurovision Young Musicians 2000: Preliminary round

-A total of eighteen countries took part in the preliminary round of the 2000 contest, of which eight qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from twenty-four countries took part in the preliminary round of the 2000 contest, of which eight qualified to the televised grand final.
+The following participants failed to qualify.

 Final

-Awards were given to the top three countries.
+Awards were given to the top three participants.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.

 Jury members

 The jury members consisted of the following: